Lachlan-Mayne/english-notes/Business Viz.md

 Performance objectives are implemented in business in efforts to make the business more profitable and productive, mainly when these goals are applied to the transformation process.
 The key performance objectives a business may consider quality, ﬂexibility, speed, customisation, dependability, cost.
-Quantas as a business, successfully implements all these objectives in order to achieve their goals and create a strong and successful foundation and standard for their business operations.
+Qantas as a business, successfully implements all these objectives in order to achieve their goals and create a strong and successful foundation and standard for their business operations.